fkneier/Tutorial-for-CCIWR-Explorer/lecture/content/guided_task_2.md

 > **Task 2:** Explore future changes in total runoff in Ulaanbataar, the capital of Mongolia.

+Use the embedded window below or the [CCIWR-Explorer](https://ee-gwp.projects.earthengine.app/view/cciwr-explorer") in another window of you internet browser - which ever feels more comfortable - and locate the cell containing Ulaanbataar in the Explorer.

 ### 2.1
 > **Under the very-high-emissions scenario SSP 5 (RCP 8.5), 30% of all ensemble members project a decrease in the yearly total runoff of more than...**